opengeneva/opengeneva2018/index.md

 <iframe width="400" height="225" src="https://www.youtube.com/embed/skUuy7sSZec?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 <br><br>

-# call for event proposals for Festival Open Geneva
+# call for event proposals for Open Geneva

 Registration for event proposals is now open.
 During the warm-up period, ideas and projects in the making are very welcome.
 If you wish, we will announce your project